 All Brinkmann tonearms have the same mounting socket (base).

-Measure the correct Pivot to Spindle distance:
+Measure the correct Pivot to Spindle distance: 12.1 : 292 mm / 10.5 : 244 mm / 10.0 : 243 mm +/-2 mm

-12.1: 292 mm / 10.5 : 244 mm / 10.0 : 243 mm / 12.0 : 291 mm +/-2 mm The Pivot to Spindle distance is of secondary importance as long as the final adjustment is geometrically correct.
+The Pivot to Spindle distance is of secondary importance as long as the final adjustment is geometrically correct.
 This is important to keep in mind because the distance between mounting holes and stylus can vary with different cartridges and it can get difficult to adjust the geometry correctly with some cartridges.
 A lot of modern turntables avoid this problem by offering a movable tonearm base with adjustable Pivot to Spindle distance.

-To drill the holes for the mounting socket, use compasses to lightly draw two circles around the pivot point, one with a diameter of 20 mm and another with a diameter of 25 mm.
+Use compasses to lightly draw two circles around this point, one with a diameter of 20 mm and another with a diameter of 25 mm.
 Mark three points on the outer circle equidistant to each other at 120° angles as shown.
 Drill out the 20 mm circle using a woodcutting bit.
 Bevel the upper edge of the drilled hole slightly towards the center so that the top plate of the mounting assembly with its rounded seam at the mounting sleeve underneath will fit flush on the tone arm board.
 Next drill out the three marked points on the outer circle for M3 size machine screws.

 Insert the mounting assembly into the 20 mm diameter hole making sure that the setscrew for fixing the tone arm in the mounting sleeve is easily accessible.
 The slotted mounting plate and sleeve act like a clamp when the setscrew is tightened.
-To clamp the sleeve, it is necessary that the two M3 mounting screws to the left and right of the slot allow some movement.
+To clamp the sleeve it is necessary that the two M3 mounting screws to the left and right of the slot allow some movement.
 They are therefore supplied with copper washers and must not be fixed too tightly.
 The third mounting screw opposite the slot is tightened without a washer.

 Insert the tonearm into the mounting sleeve.
 With the tonearm sitting firmly in the tonearm rest align it perpendicular to the front of the turntable.
 As long as the setscrew in the mounting plate has not been tightened the arm shaft in the sleeve can be moved up and down using the height adjustment screw.

+Wiring

-Wiring The tonearms come with a 5-pole DIN socket.
+The tonearms can be ordered with a 5-pole socket.

 Otherwise the internal wires from the tone arm must be connected to a pair of either RCA or XLR terminals with the following color-coding:

-- Red = right channel positive
+Red = right channel positive

-- Green = right channel negative
+Green = right channel negative

-- White = left channel positive
+White = left channel positive

-- Blue = left channel negative
+Blue = left channel negative

-In case of a directly wired tonearm, the copper-colored fifth (Litz) wire is for grounding the arm.
+The copper-colored fifth (Litz) wire is for grounding the arm.
 It is connected to the tone arm base and the ground lead to the preamp.

-14. SET UP OF BRINKMANN TONEARMS 10.0 / 12.0 / 10.5 / 12.1
+13. SET UP OF BRINKMANN TONEARMS 10.0 / 10.5 / 12.1

-Mounting the Cartridge Please also refer to the section about cartridge mounting in FAQ Turntable Set Up.
-Mount the cartridge into the headshell with the mounting screws sitting approximately at the midpoint of the slotted mounting holes in the headshell.
+Mounting the Cartridge

+Please also refer to the section about cartridge mounting in FAQ Turntable Set Up.

+Mount the cartridge into the headshell with the mounting screws sitting approximately at the mid point of the slotted mounting holes in the headshell.
 Make sure that the sides of cartridge and headshell run parallel to each other.

 Keep the tonearm tube secured to the tonearm rest with the plastic clip while mounting the cartridge and counterweight!
 This prevents uncontrolled movement and potential damage to the cartridge.
 Release carefully while holding the tube.
 When the counterweight isn't mounted or it's too far in towards the back, the tonearm can flip upwards.
-The tonearm can be moved around without changing the alignment when the screw in the mounting socket is loosened, the tonearm tube should have a distance to the platter of approx. 45 mm where it's closest to the platter to allow optimal anti-skating.
+The tonearm can be moved around without changing the alignment when the screw in the mounting socket is loosened, the tonearm tube should have a distance to the platter of approx..
+3cm where it's closest to the platter to allow optimal antiskating.